akchan/moyashi/README.md

 Moyashi is a sample web-based database framework written with the Ruby programming language and Ruby on Rails.
 It provides means of handling a lot of large MS data to both datascientists and technicians.

-Users can briefly create importers and exporters of mass spectra.
-So you can import any file format and export mass spectra for your analysis.
+Researchers and developers can briefly create importers and exporters of mass spectra.
+So you can import any file format and export mass spectra for analysis.

-## Demo

 ## Requirement